-When calculating a student's average, the Faculty will use the last grade obtained for all repeated courses (see hearts/hearts/<a href="https://example.com/hearts
+When calculating a student's average, the Faculty will use the last grade obtained for all repeated courses (see the Academic Regulations section).

 If an Incomplete (IN) is not completed by the end of the following term, an NP will be assigned.